pimp-my-book/umqombothi-component-library/README.md

 This is the React component Library based off the Design System for PMB Plus.

+The design system can be viewed on [Figma](https://www.figma.com/file/MH0ruI8pUrg7s2NXM4jra59W/PMB?node-id=0%3A1)

 ### 🎉 Features
 * Range of components from buttons, navs, inputs etc
 * Uses TailwindCSS